improbllamazar/harry-potter-gen-z/book_1/chapter_3.md

 “Vernon!
 Oh my goodness — Vernon!”

 They stared at each other (very very SUSSY looks), seeming to have forgotten that Harry and Dudley were still in the room.
 Dudley wasn’t used to being emotionally abused.
-He gave his father a sharp tap on the head with his Smelting stick.
+He gave his father a sharp bop on the head with his Smelting stick.

 “I want to read that letter,” he said loudly.